 (Notice their feet do not touch the ground!!!
 Gene Castle, Patti Mariano, Karin Baker and Tim Falter,

 in “All Aboard for Broadway” from GEORGE M!)

-DO40 member Karin Baker got together her George M! gang to redo a portion of the show that Bob Audy had choreographed (choreographer Joe Layton handed Bob the task, as he did not tap).
-It featured Karin, Patti Mariano and Gene Castle from the original company, and newcomer (“the kid” learning the role) Tim Falter.
+DO40 member Karin Baker got together her George M! gang to restage a portion of All Aboard for Broadway (Joe Layton brought Bob Audy in as a consultant and to coach Joel Grey).
+The number featured Karin Baker, Patti Mariano and Gene Castle from the original company, and newcomer (“the kid” learning the role) Tim Falter.
 Tappers extraordinaire Lynn Schwab and Tony Waag did a tap rap of Holi Coles’, Amy Burgmaier sang “Satin Doll” to her teacher, Luigi, as Francis J. Roach danced, and DO40 Legacy Award honoree Billie Mahoney sent video greetings from Kansas City, and intercut her talk with clips from her “Dance On” local television series from the early 80s that featured Luigi.
 The evening ended with a DO40 video clip from the 2010 DO40 CARES concert, a dance choreographed by Luigi and danced by Erika Black.
 The dance faded midway through and out came Jessica Black, Erika’s twin sister, to continue to dance the music to the end, and present Luigi with flowers.

 The panels were insightful, as were the videos.
 Phil Black Student Paige Dana Polisner noted in her video clip (taped at the Phil Black Students’ Reunion in March, 2014) something that could be applied to many of the teachers honored: